Bank of England points to 2015 rate rise, blurs guidance

 The Bank said it will focus on 18 separate measures of the spare capacity in Britain's economy, including business surveys and the number of hours worked, something economists said would make it hard to guess the BoE's next moves.

-The array of indicators contrasted with the guidance adopted by the Bank last August when it said it would consider whether to raise borrowing costs only once unemployment fell to 7 percent.
+The array of indicators contrasted with the guidance adopted by the BoE last August when it said it would consider whether to raise borrowing costs only once unemployment fell to 7 percent.

 The jobless rate has since tumbled to 7.1 percent.
-The Bank forecast on Wednesday it will reach 6.5 percent in early 2015.
+The BoE forecast on Wednesday it will reach 6.5 percent in early 2015.

 "When Bank Rate does begin to rise, the appropriate path so as to eliminate slack over the next two to three years and keep inflation close to the target is expected to be gradual," the Bank said.

-The Bank for the first time estimated how much slack is in the economy - around 1.0-1.5 percent of gross domestic product, lower than some other economists' estimates.
+The BoE for the first time estimated how much slack is in the economy - around 1.0-1.5 percent of gross domestic product, lower than some other economists' estimates.

 Deputy Governor Charlie Bean said rates would need to rise before the spare capacity was completely used up, or the central bank would risk being behind the curve.